 Not all goods and parts can or should be 3D printed, but 3D printing services many benefits throughout the production process.
 As displayed in the accompanying infographic, 3D printing applications are generally used for proof of concept models, prototyping, product development, and some production.

 The Benefits Of 3D Printing Include:

-3D printed applications spare time because they are used for proof of concept models to verify the testing, fit and functionality of pieces before being injection molded.
+3D printed applications spare time because they are used for proof of concept models to verify the testing, fit and functionality of pieces before being they go to injection molding.
 This method speeds up the overall manufacturing cycle and gets products to market quicker.

 Production of parts on-demand via 3D printing guarantees product availability and offers possibilities for customization that traditional methods do not.
 Running small batches on demand lets manufacturers launch new products more often.
 Low-volume production increases customer satisfaction and loyalty, which supports the growth of the business.